British campaign in the Caribbean (1803): Demerara, Essequibo and Berbice

 The colonies in South America, under the control of the Batavian Republic, had been visited by the French colonial governor Victor Hughes in early July, causing much apprehension among the Dutch planters.
-Recalling the 1794 invasion of Guadeloupe and alert to the possibile carnage that might come to them, they requested a peaceful take over by the British.
+Recalling the 1794 invasion of Guadeloupe and alert to the possible carnage that might come to them, they requested a peaceful take over by the British.
 On 10 August, Grinfield received orders to call on the surrender of the colonies of Demerara, Essequibo and Berbice.

 With much of the original expeditionary force now employed defending the new acquisitions, Grinfield requested that 5,000 more men be sent out to help.
 He was promised a battalion from Gibraltar but this did not arrive and after waiting in vain for reinforcements until the end of August, decided that he would have to make do with the troops at his disposal.